ecosensors/Paperless-Raspberry-Pi5/README.md

 During the installation, you will be asked to give some information
 * URL: I want to access from any where, then I entered an URL like http://myged.mydomain.ch .
 If you do not want, leave it empty
 * Port [8000]: press enter to keep the default option
-* Current time zone [Europe/Zurich]: press enteer to keep the default option
+* Current time zone [Europe/Zurich]: press enter to keep the default option
-* Database backend (postgres sqlite mariadb) [postgres]: press enteer to keep the default option
+* Database backend (postgres sqlite mariadb) [postgres]: press enter to keep the default option
-* Enable Apache Tika? (yes no) [no]: press enteer to keep the default option
+* Enable Apache Tika? (yes no) [no]: press enter to keep the default option
 * OCR language [eng]: fra (I chose fra for french)
-* User ID [1000]: press enteer to keep the default option
+* User ID [1000]: press enter to keep the default option
-* Group ID [1000]: press enteer to keep the default option
+* Group ID [1000]: press enter to keep the default option
 * Target folder [/home/pierrot/paperless-ngx]: That fine for me, I pressed enter
-* Consume folder [/home/pierrot/paperless-ngx/consume]: press enteer to keep the default option
+* Consume folder [/home/pierrot/paperless-ngx/consume]: press enter to keep the default option
 * Media folder []:/home/pierrot/paperless-ngx/media
 * Data folder []: /home/pierrot/paperless-ngx/data
 * Database folder []: /home/pierrot/paperless-ngx/db
 * Paperless username [pierrot]: choose an username or keep the default option
 * Paperless password: Choose a password
-* Email [pierrot@localhost]: give a e-mail
+* Email [pierrot@localhost]: give an e-mail

 and then press a key to install

-If you want to access it from any where, you will need an URL for your raspberry as DynDNS.
+If you want to access Paperless from any where, you will need an URL for your raspberry.
 From my home router, I also needed to forward the port 8080 to the port 8000 of my Raspberry to access Paperless with the following URL

 > http://myged.mydomain.ch:8080